 Turkish Cybersecurity Incident Report Translation: Why Legal Risk Starts in the Timeline

 The cybersecurity team writes the report after a breach.
 The facts are difficult but controlled.
 The timeline is careful.

-The language around exposure, containment, root cause, and remediation is precise.
+The translation reads well.
 But the timeline shifts slightly.
 A mitigation action sounds completed when it was only initiated.
-A suspected vector becomes more certain than the source allowed.
-A responsibility phrase sounds like an admission.

 What Actually Breaks